 Pinyon Flats Campground

 For a very different camping experience travel to the Great Sand Dunes National Park.
 This is a destination that resembles the Sahara more than the Rocky Mountains, with towering dunes taking the place of snowcapped peaks.
 Pinyon Flats is the best place to camp inside this amazing setting and provides access to nearby hiking trails that cross through the 700-foot waves of sand.
-It's even possible to go sandboarding here, creating a unique experience that is tough to top.
+It's even possible to go sandboarding here, creating a unique experience that can't be replicated in too many other places.

 03 of 07